 If you look at pictures of hieroglyphics and statues from that period, you will see the very popular images of the hairpieces they wore.
 These can be described as early wigs and weaves.

-People who were of a higher class, and could afford real human hair, tended to wear wigs the most.
-Due to a very hot climate, they would shave their head completely, but wear a wig in public.
+People who were of a higher class, and could afford real human hair, tend to wear wigs the most.
+Due to the very hot climate, they would shave their head completely, but wear a wig in public.

 These extensions would rarely be made of human hair – because of how expensive it was and difficult to acquire – so many people would create them out of animal hair or plant fibers instead.